-The Lids Sports Group segment, as described above, accounted for approximately 30% of the Company's net sales in Fiscal 2013.
-Operating income attributable to Lids Sports Group was \$85.8 million in Fiscal 2013, with an operating margin of 10.8%.
+The Lids Sports Group segment, as described above, accounted for approximately 31% of the Company's net sales in Fiscal 2014.
+Same store sales for Lids Sports Group decreased 1% for Fiscal 2014, while comparable direct sales increased 26% from the prior fiscal year.
+Comparable sales, including both store and direct sales, were flat for Fiscal 2014.
+Operating income attributable to Lids Sports Group was \$63.7 million in Fiscal 2014, with an operating margin of 7.8%.

-At February 2, 2013, Lids Sports Group operated 1,053 stores, averaging approximately 1,150 square feet, throughout the United States and in Puerto Rico and Canada.
-Lids Sports Group added 51 net new stores in Fiscal 2013, including 33 acquired stores, and plans to open approximately 78 net new stores in Fiscal 2014.
+At February 1, 2014, Lids Sports Group operated 1,133 stores, including 930 Lids stores, 177 Lids Locker Room and Clubhouse stores and 26 Locker Room by Lids leased departments, averaging approximately 1,200 square feet, throughout the United States and in Puerto Rico and Canada.
+Lids Sports Group added 80 net new stores and leased departments in Fiscal 2014, including 15 acquired stores, and plans to open or acquire approximately 260 net new stores in Fiscal 2015, which includes 175 Locker Room by Lids leased departments in Macy's department stores.

-Same store sales for Lids Sports Group decreased 4% for Fiscal 2013, while comparable direct sales increased 9% from the prior fiscal year.
-Comparable sales, including both store and direct sales, decreased 3% for Fiscal 2013.
 The core headwear stores and kiosks, located in malls, airports, street-level stores and factory outlet stores throughout the United States and in Puerto Rico and Canada, target customers in the early-teens to mid-20's age group.
 In general, the stores offer headwear from an assortment of college, MLB, NBA, NFL and NHL teams, as well as other specialty fashion categories.
 The Lids Locker Room and Lids Clubhouse stores, operating under a number of trade names, located in malls and other locations primarily in the United States, target sports fans of all ages.
-These stores offer headwear, apparel, accessories and novelties from an assortment of college and professional teams.
-The Clubhouse stores offer headwear, apparel and accessories for specific college or professional teams.
+These stores offer headwear, apparel, accessories and novelties representing an assortment of college and professional teams.
+The Locker Room by Lids leased departments in Macy's department stores offer headwear, apparel, accessories and novelties representing an assortment of college and professional teams specific to that particular Macy's department store geographic location.